 The right option for you depends on your goals, the vision for your website, and your budget.

-Born to write?
+Were you born to write?
 If you or someone on your team can write persuasive copy, that will save you money.
-It takes skill to write copy that causes emotion, influences people, and sets your brand apart.
+However, it takes skill to write copy that causes emotion, influences people, and sets your brand apart.

 Want your site to rank in Google’s search results?
 Someone with SEO expertise can be valuable to your project.
 Average rates range from $75 to $150 per hour.

 There’s no right or wrong option for your website.
 It all depends on your business goals.
-But it’s knowing what each one involves sets you up for a successful launch.
+But knowing what each factor involves sets you up for a successful launch.

 I believe every business owner deserves the website of their dreams.
-Hopefully, this blog helps you navigate the costs you can expect and the options you have with development.
-If you need a little help, I can help you navigate the digital marketing space of website design and costs.
+Hopefully, this blog helps you navigate the costs you can expect and your development options.
+In addition, if you need a little help, I can help you navigate the digital marketing space of website design and costs.

 I want to know your website story.
 Which option did you choose and why – DIY, freelancer, or agency?
 Leave me a comment and let me know.